 “In any given moment, we have two options: to step forward into growth or to step back into safety” – Abraham Maslow

 We let our fear of making the wrong decision, our fear of failing – paralyze us.
-So we procrastinate, we resist and we find ourselves doing anything but taking action.
+So we procrastinate, we resist, and we find ourselves doing anything but taking action.

-2. Try something fresh and fun
+2. Try something new & fun

 3. Let go of the past

 “All changes, even the most longed for, have their melancholy; for what we leave behind us is a part of ourselves; we must die to one life before we can enter another.” – Anatole France